 - The PFP will be completed and within six months of admission an initial case conference will take place involving the Personal Officer, Lead Professional, prison-based social work and Enhanced Case Co-ordinators to discuss and plan for the young person’s intended outcomes over the next year and how areas of need and risk can be addressed

 - A risk assessment will be completed by prison-based social work and updated annually

 For those few children and young people in HMP & YOI Cornton Vale and Grampian, similar processes are adopted.

-For young people subject to an Order for Lifelong Restriction (OLR)
+For children and young people subject to an Order for Lifelong Restriction (OLR)

 During the child or young person’s sentence, the Scottish Prison Service (SPS) act as the Lead Authority.
 The child or young person must have a Case Manager from the YOI who is responsible for undertaking risk assessments and preparing the Risk Management Plan (RMP).
 The RMP must be prepared by the Lead Authority and submitted to the Risk Management Authority for approval within nine months of sentence.

 - For Standard ICM/STCM: families can be made aware of a child or young person’s progress

-- For Enhanced ICM: the young person is involved in the case conferences and a family member should be invited.
+- For Enhanced ICM: the child or young person is involved in the case conferences and a family member should be invited.
 This requires the child or young person’s consent.
-Both the young person and the family member may not understand the reason for the family member attending.
+Both the child or young person and the family member may not understand the reason for the family member attending.
 Family members may also face practical difficulties in attending.

 The Good Practice Guidance for the Support of Families Affected by Imprisonment suggests that: